nosmaster89/esp32-ewn-box-opener/README.md

 But for now it should just work.

 ## Importing project.
-**The simplest way is to have VSCode (Visual Studio Code editor) installed with PlatformIO extension on your computer.**
+**The easiest way to import is to have VSCode (Visual Studio Code editor) installed with PlatformIO extension on your computer.**

 Download whole repository to your disk (the green "Code" button somewhere in upper right-> Download ZIP).